actionml/cluster-setup/universal-recommender-tuning.md

 	  "returnSelf": true | false,
 	}

-##Getting Training Working
+##`pio train` OOM error

-Although it's not really an algorithm tuning issue, it's extrememly important&mdash;after all if you can't get `pio train` to run, who care about algorith tuning?
+Although it's not really an algorithm tuning issue, it's extremely important&mdash;after all if you can't get `pio train` to run, who care about algorithm tuning?

 The primary issue you will run into in getting the Spark based `pio train` working with the UR is in allocating enough memory but not too much.
 To understand how "standalone" Spark works see the [Apache Spark docs](http://spark.apache.org/).
 The primary thing to note is that a "driver" runs on the machine you run `pio train` on.
 This driver launches jobs on a Spark Executor or Worker.
 In the default Spark setup there is one Executor per Worker and one Worker per node.
-So of an Executor per node machine and a driver for one machine.
-For a single machine setup this means the driver and executor are running on a single machine.
+So an Executor per node machine and a driver for one machine.
+For a single machine setup this means we must account for both driver and executor with separate memory allocation since they do not share the memory.

 **Maximum driver memory**: Take the amount of memory on the driver machine and subtract whatever is needed to run everything else that is installed on this machine.
 What is left over is available for the Spark driver.
 For a single machine setup this may be extremely limiting so use a machine with more than 32g of main memory (and a single machine setup is not recommended).
 This **maximum available driver memory** should never be exceeded in job configuration.

-**Maximum executor memory**: is calculated in the same way as driver memory, but remember that if driver and executor are running on the same machine they must be treated as separate processes so the driver memory must also be substracted from the total available along with all other processes.
+**Maximum executor memory**: is calculated in the same way as driver memory above, but remember that if driver and executor are running on the same machine they must be treated as separate processes so the driver memory must also be subtracted from the total available along with all other processes.
 This **maximum executor memory** should never be exceeded in job configuration.

 After determining the absolute maximum for driver and executor, the least of these is the algorithm limit because they need roughly the same amount.